8 Best Home Warranty Companies of 2022

 What are the Plan Options of Complete Care Home Warranty?

-The Systems Plan provides coverage for seven major home systems such as AC, plumbing. heating, electric, water heaters, ductwork, and plumbing stoppages.
+The Systems Plan provides coverage for seven major home systems: AC, plumbing, heating, electric, water heaters, ductwork, and plumbing stoppages.

 The Appliances Plan covers ten appliances, from the small (microwave) to the big (stove).